ncmdev/plexusent.github.io/widget.md

 HOST: http://gowatchit.com

 # GWI Widget
-Off the shelf, the widget injects the WatchIt and a Queue buttons onto the page.
+Off the shelf, the widget injects the WatchIt and Queue buttons onto the page.
 Clicking the button popups a lightbox with the features specified below.

 ### Features: